Object-Oriented Dynamics Learning through Multi-Level Abstraction: Appendix

 \subsection{Implementation Details for Experiments}

+We have tuned many hyperparameters and network architectures and observed that our framework is not sensitive to most of them.
+Here we supplement one set of implementation settings.
 The neural network architecture of the dynamic instance segmentation level (consisting of Instance Splitter and Merging Net) is shown as Figure \ref{ISMN}.
 Object Detector in the dynamics learning level has the similar architecture with Instance Splitter.
 The CNNs in Object Detector are shown as Figure \ref{ODstructure_1}.

 Denote $Conv(F,K,S)$ as the convolutional layer with the number of filters $F$, kernel size $K$ and stride $S$.
 Let $R(), S()$ and $BN()$ denote the ReLU layer, sigmoid layer and batch normalization layer \citep{ioffe2015batch}.
 The CNNs in Merging Net are connected in the order: $R(BN(Conv(32,1,1)))$, $R(BN(Conv(1,1,1)))$.
 The 6 convolutional layers (Figure \ref{ODstructure_1}) in Object Detector can be indicated as $R(BN(Conv(32,3,1)))$, $R(BN(Conv(32,3,1)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(32,1,1)))$ and $BN(Conv(1,3,1))$, respectively.
 The CNNs in Relation Net are connected in the order: $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, $R(BN(Conv(16,3,2)))$, and $R(BN(Conv(16,3,2)))$.
 The last convolutional layer is reshaped and fully connected by the 64-dimensional hidden layer and the 2-dimensional output layer successively.
 Inertia Net has the same architecture and hyperparameters as Relation Net.